 This all-or-nothing premise was used by TV host Piers Morgan to attack environmental journalist, author and recent vegan advocate George Monbiot on ITV’s Good Morning Britain.
 Monbiot was under the impression he had been invited to discuss the ethics and impact of animal farming.
 But Morgan clearly had other ideas.
 Continue reading

-A major supermarket chain supporting farmers and animal welfare by stocking Pasture Promise free-range milk is good news, especially in light of past price wars
+A major supermarket chain supporting farmers and animal welfare is welcome news, especially in light of past price wars

 Asda will be the first supermarket to stock Free Range Dairy Network milk carrying the Pasture Promise, which is encouraging news for animal welfare advocates.
 To be awarded Pasture Promise certification, free-range dairy herds must be grazed outside for a minimum of six months each year and farmers aren’t permitted to shoot calves at birth.
 Continue reading